MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/add-users/remove-former-employee-step-5.md

 To save the email messages, calendar, tasks, and contacts of the former employee, export the information to an Outlook Data File (.pst).

-1. [Add the former employee's email](https://support.microsoft.com/office/6e27792a-9267-4aa4-8bb6-c84ef146101b) to your Outlook (If you [reset the user's password](reset-passwords.md), you can set it to something only you know.)
+1. [Add the former employee's email](https://support.microsoft.com/office/6e27792a-9267-4aa4-8bb6-c84ef146101b) to your Outlook.
+(If you [reset the user's password](reset-passwords.md), you can set it to something only you know.)

 2. In Outlook, select **File**.